MarketSquare/robotframework-seleniumtestability/CONTRIBUTING.md

 ```bash
 inv release --version=VERSION
 ```

+Nothing get's pushed at this point so you are free to "experiment".

 After the release task, use `inv build` to make the release packages and publish to pypi with `twine`